Muse Communication: Physical distribution

 Muse does not directly release its titles on home video outside of Taiwan but instead sub-licenses to other companies such as Dream Express (DEX), and previously Rose Media and Entertainment for the Thai market.

 Digital and television distribution

 Muse sub-licenses select titles to OTT platforms and TV stations in other served regions.
-Notable platforms include Netflix, Disney+, iQIYI, CATCHPLAY+, Bilibili, Viu, Tencent Video/WeTV, iflix, JioCinema, CubMu, Sushiroll, Vidio and many more.
+Notable platforms include Netflix, Disney+, iQIYI, CATCHPLAY+, Bilibili, Viu, Tencent Video/WeTV, iflix, JioCinema, Youku, Vision+, HBO Max, CubMu, Sushiroll, Vidio, iWant and many more.
 In 2016, Taiwanese anime streaming service Bahamut Anime Crazy began streaming select anime titles from Muse, marking the first time the company released its catalog of series and films for free on streaming.
 On 7 August 2018, Muse began distributing full episodes of series on YouTube to combat piracy, starting in Taiwan.